slpittman/portfolio/README.md

 portfolio
-This repository contains the source material for the webiste[https://slpittman.github.io/portfolio/]
+This repository contains the source material for https://slpittman.github.io/portfolio/